 Recent research has uncovered another class of inferences, termed 'homogeneity inferences' (e.g. Löbner 2000, Spector 2013, Križ 2015, Križ 2016).
-They primarily arise with definite plurals such as his presents, and are characterized by four key properties. (i) In positive environments (= (26)a, a'), they give rise to the same type of inferences as all of his presents (modulo the fact that they allow for exceptions in pragmatically constrained fashions, studied by Križ 2015). (ii) In negative environments (= (26)b,b'), they give rise to the same type of inferences as any of his presents.
-However, this stops being the case when his presents is replaced with all of his presents (= (26)c).
-In addition, (iii) cases of infelicity or uncertainty are obtained when some but not all of the presents have the relevant property (in (26)a,a',b,b').
+They primarily arise with definite plurals such as his presents, and are characterized by four key properties.

+(i) In positive environments (= (28)a, a'), they give rise to the same type of inferences as all of his presents (modulo the fact that they allow for exceptions in pragmatically constrained fashions, studied by Križ 2015). (ii) In negative environments (= (28)b,b'), they give rise to the same type of inferences as any of his presents.

+&lt;sup>7 See Schlenker et al. 2013 for a discussion of the optionality of height marking with sign language pronouns.
+(Note that their examples do not involve similar attempts to make very salient the competition between a high and a normal locus.)
-(26) a.
-John found his presents.

-=> John found (nearly) all of his presents

-a'.
-John always finds his presents.

-=> John always (nearly) all of his presents

-b.
-John didn't find his presents.

-=> John found (nearly) none of this presents

-b'.
-John never finds his presents.

-=> John always finds (nearly) none of his presents

-c.
-John didn't find all of his presents.

-≠> John found (nearly) none of this presents

-d.
-If John finds his presents, we'll start to have dinner.

-=> John has presents waiting for him

-≠> John will either find all or none of his presents

-Some have tried to account for these inferences by positing that x finds his presents triggers a presupposition that x finds all or none of his presents.
-But (iv) a final property suggests that this is unlikely to be correct: such an inference fails to project out of the antecedent of conditionals, unlike standard presuppositions.
-As a result, there is a sharp contrast in (26)d between the existence presupposition of his presents, which does project, and the homogeneity inferences, which does not.
+- (ii) However, this stops being the case when his presents is replaced with all of his presents (= (28)c). - (iii) In addition, cases of infelicity or uncertainty are obtained when some but not all of the presents have the relevant property (in (28)a,a',b,b'). - (28) a.
+John found his presents. - => John found (nearly) all of his presents - a'.
+John always finds his presents. - => John always (nearly) all of his presents - b.
+John didn't find his presents. - => John found (nearly) none of this presents - b'.
+John never finds his presents. - => John always finds (nearly) none of his presents - c.
+John didn't find all of his presents. - ≠> John found (nearly) none of this presents - d.
+If John finds his presents, we'll start to have dinner. - => John has presents waiting for him - ≠> John will either find all or none of his presents - (iv) Some have tried to account for these inferences by positing that x finds his presents triggers a presupposition that x finds all or none of his presents.
+But a final property suggests that this is unlikely to be correct: such an inference fails to project out of the antecedent of conditionals, unlike standard presuppositions.
+As a result, there is a sharp contrast in (28)d between the existence presupposition of his presents, which does project, and the homogeneity inferences, which does not.